Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **url:**  URL for the GraphQL endpoint setting in the UI env file.
 - **port:** API port.
 - **surveyFilesFolder** The folder into which uploaded survey files are written
+- **corsOrigins** This is a comma-delimited list of URIs which require API access.
+CORS policy will reject any URIs not in this list.
+Include the protocol (http or https).

 #### ui